-Incorporating Science, Technology, and Subject Matter Expertise in Support of Force and Installation Protection
+Science and Technology Expertise That Supports Force and Installation Protection

-IEM Defense solutions help protect, support, and improve the performance of warfighters and military leaders at home and on the battlefield.
-Our science- and technology-based tools and capabilities, combined with the unique blend of operational, academic, and policy level experience, enable us to deliver cutting edge solutions that meet client needs, from operational to national policy levels.
+IEM's defense solutions help protect, support, and improve the performance of warfighters and military leaders at home and on the battlefield.
+Our science- and technology-based tools and capabilities, combined with a unique blend of operational, academic, and policy-level experience, enable us to deliver cutting-edge solutions that meet client needs, from the operational to the national policy levels.

-We offer a broad spectrum of solutions—from creating a safe and effective hands-on mixed-reality training environment which prepares soldiers for the uncertainties of counterinsurgency to developing a more accurate chemical dispersion model that can counteract the effects of a WMD.
+We offer a broad spectrum of solutions—from creating a safe and effective hands-on mixed-reality training environment that prepares soldiers for the uncertainties of counterinsurgency to developing a more accurate chemical dispersion model that can counteract the effects of a WMD.
 We also provide valuable testing and evaluation services, including independent verification and validation (IV&V).
-IEM supplies a wide range of manpower—from CBRNE subject matter experts (SMEs), to IT professionals, scientists, and administrative support personnel.
+IEM supplies a wide range of personnel to assist in emergencies—from CBRNE subject matter experts (SMEs) to IT professionals, scientists, and administrative support staff.

 Modeling & Simulation - Exploring “what if” scenarios through modeling and simulation allows leaders to consider hypothetical changes to doctrine, training, equipment, procedures, and organizational structures in a risk-free environment.
-IEM models complex systems that have incorporated elements as diverse as weather conditions, disease progression, effects of mitigation measures, and social networking tendencies.
+IEM can model complex systems that incorporate elements as diverse as weather conditions, disease progression, effects of mitigation measures, and social networking tendencies.

-Program Management - For nearly 20 years, IEM has provided program management to the Chemical Stockpile Emergency Preparedness Program (CSEPP), recognized as one of the most highly effective risk-based programs in existence.
-IEM’s award-winning technical, administrative, and program management support provides a “one-stop-shop” for CBRNE subject matter expertise, outcome-focused performance management, and strategic organizational planning.
+Program Management - For nearly 20 years, IEM has provided program management to the Chemical Stockpile Emergency Preparedness Program (CSEPP), which is recognized as one of the most highly effective risk-based programs in the country.
+IEM’s award-winning technical, administrative, and program management support provides a “one-stop shop” for CBRNE subject matter expertise, outcome-focused performance management, and strategic organizational planning.

-Training & Exercises - Known best for on- and off-post multi-jurisdictional emergency management and response training and exercises, IEM also provides education on advanced technologies—such as an atmospheric dispersion model that tracks the aftermath of a WMD.
-IEM Subject Matter Experts (SMEs) share insights on standards compliancy, communications/public outreach, and evacuations through workshops, computer- and web-based training, and train-the-trainer educational programs.
+Training & Exercises - Known best for on- and off-post multi-jurisdictional emergency management and response training and exercises, IEM also provides education on advanced technologies—such as an atmospheric dispersion model that tracks the aftermath of a WMD detonation.
+IEM SMEs share insights on standards compliancy, communications/public outreach, and evacuations through educational tools such as workshops, computer- and web-based training, and train-the-trainer programs.

-Research & Development - Extraordinary circumstances, gaps in knowledge domains, or urgent timelines may require IEM to help governments gather information, analyze, and report on special topics.
+Research & Development - Extraordinary circumstances, gaps in knowledge domains, or urgent timelines may require IEM to help governments gather and analyze information and report on special topics.
 IEM’s research library and data mining capabilities position us to rapidly collect, review, and collate information.
-Using internal and external assets and procedures—such as government electronic libraries and current operational tactics and methodologies—we can quickly absorb the data, analyze the information, and deliver results.
+Using internal and external assets and procedures—such as government electronic libraries and current operational tactics and methodologies—we are able to quickly synthesize the data and deliver results.